Deltares/hydromt/docs/guides/plugin_dev/migrating_to_v1.rst

 a weak reference to one general `Model` instance.
 The `set_grid`, `write_grid`, `read_grid`, and `setup_grid` have been changed to the more generically named `set`, `write`, `read`, and `create` methods respectively.
-Also, the `setup_grid_from_*` methods have been changed to `add_data_from_*`.
-The functionality of the GridComponent has not been changed compared to the GridModel.
+Also, the `setup_grid_from_*` methods have been removed with the goal of simplifying the API.
+Removed functionality was moved to the `hydromt.model.processes.grid` submodule containing the workflow functions.

 +------------------------------+-------------------------------------------+
 | v0.x                         | v1                                        |